-In general, I like to use 1-inch bias as I can use shop bought 1/2 inch (12mm) single fold bias and just press it open.
+BIAS TIPS: In general, I like to use 1-inch bias as I can use shop-bought 1/2 inch (12mm) single-fold bias and just press it open.

 The seam you are encasing can be pressed open or closed so that the bias will either cover double fabric or two sides of single fabric in the seam.
 This will depend on the effect you would like and the bulk of the fabric.
 Thicker fabrics look better pressed open and bound on each side and less bulky fabrics can manage to be bound together and pressed one way.
 In this tutorial, I will show you how to bind the individual edges of the seam.

 Place the right side of the bias against one side of the seam and sew a ¼ inch (6mm) seam.
 Do not stretch the bias as you sew as this will cause the seam edge to go out of shape.

 Press the bias open and then wrap it around the seam edge and bring the rest of the bias to the back as you encase the seam edge.
 Press gently.

 From the top, stitch in the furrow as close as possible to the edge of the bias.
 I used a contrast stitch so you could see what I was doing but for best results use a matching thread for an invisible finish.

 This is called ‘stitch in the ditch’ and if done correctly the stitches made will disappear into the ditch of the seam and not be visible on the front side of the seam.
 You can use an edge stitch or zipper foot for this process.